google/vizier/README.md

 Using the `address` created above, we may now create the client (e.g. on a different machine):

 ```
-client = vizier_client.VizierClient(
+client = vizier_client.create_or_load_study(
     service_endpoint=address,
     owner_id='my_name',
-    study_id='my_study_id')
+    client_id='my_client_id',
+    study_display_name='cifar10',
+    study_config=my_study_config)
 ```
+Note that the above can be called multiple times, one on each machine, to obtain `client_2`, `client_3`,...., all working on the same study, for tuning jobs which require multiple machines to compute the blackbox objective.

-The client may now send requests to the server and receive responses, for example:
+Each client may now send requests to the server and receive responses, for example:

 ```
 client.list_trials()  # List out trials for `my_study_id`.